Upturn unsubscribed user

 industry overview logo Industry Overview

-The consumer products industry is highly competitive and influenced by factors like consumer preferences, economic conditions, and regulatory changes.
-It is characterized by established brand names, marketing strategies, and significant R&D.
+The consumer goods industry is competitive and influenced by changing consumer preferences, economic conditions, and retailer consolidation.

 Positioning

-Church & Dwight is positioned as a consumer goods company with a focus on value, innovation, and strong brand recognition.
-They compete with large multinational corporations and smaller niche players.
+Church & Dwight is positioned as a consumer packaged goods company with a focus on value-priced brands.
+Its competitive advantage lies in its brand portfolio, innovation, and efficient operations.

 Total Addressable Market (TAM)